“Prove that you’re not a camel”: how to talk with loved ones about ASD and ADHD without guilt

 How to explain to your loved ones that an Autism and ADHD diagnosis is not an excuse?

-Receiving a diagnosis in adulthood often brings incredible relief: “At last I know what’s going on with me!”.
-But the joy of recognition often crashes into a wall of misunderstanding from those close to you.
+Receiving a diagnosis in adulthood often brings incredible relief: “At last, I know what’s going on with me!”.
+But the joy of recognition often crashes against a wall of misunderstanding from those close to you.

 Here are 5 critically important points to consider before this difficult conversation: